 sUAVs have been and will continue to be fantastic platforms for enabling research in GNC, PNT, and many other disciplines.
 A key reason is that sUAVs offer the unique constraint of coupling low size, weight, and power (SWAP) with a critical need for urgency and timeliness of PNT and control information.
 This class will review the consequences of this unique constraint and the influences on both sensors and algorithms.

 This course is a hands-on introduction and review of PNT for sUAVs and will provide in-depth information on current sensors, autopilots, software architectures, and algorithms for PNT.
 One key algorithm for navigation for sUAVs has been visual-inertial odometry (VIO).
 This modality, often enabled by machine learning approaches, has been optimized to strike the unique balanced required for the SWAP-timeliness constraint mentioned.
-This class will provide a hands-on, deeper dive into VIO methods and provide python examples to promote further understanding.
+This class will provide a hands-on dive into VIO methods and provide python examples to promote further understanding.

 This course is applicable for those wanting to utilize UAVs for research, as well as those desiring to better understand the current state of the art in PNT for sUAVs.
 Pre-requisites and equipment: a basic understanding of PNT topics, including estimation and sensor fusion and object-oriented programming and Python programming language familiarity for the VIO software projects.
 Attendees will need their own charged laptops if they want to work on the projects in-class.
 Relevant course materials/notes and software examples are provided to registered attendees in advance.